fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin MailerLite WooCommerce Integration.
 * Added: Compatibility with plugin Polylang.
 * Added: Translation to Italian (Italy).
 Thanks to Samuele from floralgarden.it.
 * Added: Translation to Turkish (Turkey).
-Thanks to Orkunakca.
+Thanks to Orkun Akça.
 * Fixed: Email validation should consider an empty optional email field as valid.
 * Fixed: Layout and alignment of the place order section.